 At the special school board meeting on July 30, Albemarle County Public Schools (ACPS) staff presented five stages of returning to school for the 2020-21 school year.
-Options presented for the board's consideration were developed in accordance with guidance provided by the state, public health officials, and the school division’s Return to School Planning Guide and ranged from a fully virtual model to a return to in-person learning for all.
+Options presented for the board's consideration range from a fully virtual model to a return to in-person learning for all and were developed in accordance with guidance provided by the state, public health officials, and the school division’s Return to School Planning Guide.

-Ultimately, the board approved starting school on September 8 in Stage 2, which includes virtual learning for most students and in-person access for a limited number of students.
+ACPS opened the 2020-21 school year on September 8 in Stage 2, which includes virtual learning for most students and in-person access for a limited number of students.

 - Stage 1: Virtual Learning for All